 Another important characteristic of Gerber is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.

-The percentage of adults in Gerber who are college-educated is close to the national average for all communities of 21.84%: 19.03% of the adults in Gerber have a bachelor's degree or advanced degree.
+The education level of Gerber citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.03% of adults 25 and older in Gerber have a college degree.

 Gerber is an extremely ethnically-diverse town.
 The people who call Gerber home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Gerber, accounting for 81.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Gerber residents report their race to be White, followed by Native American.
 Important ancestries of people in Gerber include Irish, English, Czechoslovakian, Finnish, and Yugoslavian.